john-kurkowski/tldextract/README.md

 ## Note About Caching

 In order to not slam TLD sources for every single extraction and app startup, the TLD set is cached indefinitely in `/path/to/tldextract/.tld_set`.
+This location can be overridden by specifying `cache_file` in the call to `tldextract.extract`.
 If you want to stay fresh with the TLD definitions--though they don't change often--delete this file occasionally.

 It is also recommended to delete this file after upgrading this lib.